Bonsai515/SolanaTraderNexus/HYPER_AGGRESSIVE_PROFIT_DASHBOARD.md

 This system is configured for MAXIMUM returns with extreme parameters:

 - **Ultra Position Sizing:** 70-90% of available capital per trade
-- **Ultra-High Frequency:** Trading every 20 seconds
+- **Ultra-High Frequency:** Trading every 2 minutes
-- **Ultra-Low Profit Thresholds:** Takes trades with as little as 0.0002 SOL profit
+- **Ultra-Low Profit Thresholds:** Takes trades with as little as 0.0005 SOL profit
 - **Aggressive Slippage:** Accepts up to 1.0% slippage
-- **Maximum Daily Volume:** Up to 3.0 SOL in trade volume per day
+- **Maximum Daily Volume:** Up to 3.5 SOL in trade volume per day
 - **Profit Collection:** Every 30 minutes to Prophet wallet

 ## PROFIT SUMMARY